GyrosSecretToolkit/Zephyr/README.md

 # Zephyr
-A secret hunting tool coded in go that utilizes as many apis as possible to find secrets within roblox accounts, games, and do other miscellanious stuff.
+A secret hunting tool that utilizes as many apis as possible to find secrets within roblox accounts and games.
+Along with other stuff.

+(note: you can use the releases instead of compiling, but if you do not trust them you can do it this way)
-HOW TO COMPILE:
+# HOW TO COMPILE:
 1: get golang from the official golang website; https://go.dev/doc/install

 2: install fyne; https://docs.fyne.io/started/

 3: compile; https://docs.fyne.io/started/cross-compiling